backstage/backstage/docs/overview/glossary.md

 ---
 id: glossary
 title: Backstage Glossary
-# prettier-ignore
+# prettier-ignore: ""
+description:
-description: List of all the terms, abbreviations, and phrases used in Backstage, together with their explanations.
+  List of all the terms, abbreviations, and phrases used in Backstage, together with their explanations.
 ---

 The Backstage Glossary lists all the terms, abbreviations, and phrases used in